barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 So in my eyes a "regime change" in the global payments and monetary system was very likely, replacing fiat with a crypto-based system (central and/or decentralized)
-The current Covid19 outbreak is making it inevitable
+The current Covid-19 outbreak, the massive [helicopter money][74] and proposed [pre-paid debit card][77] packages which have started and the upcoming [debt][75] and [retirement][76] crises are making this inevitable

-The only remaining question in my head then is "what would be the role of today's banks in this new landscape"?
+The only remaining question in my head then is "what would be the role of today's banks and payment processors in this new landscape"?
 Would they continue being the pillars of the system?
 Or would they shrink beyond recognition?
 Even without the current debt crisis <sup>[14](#footnote_14)</sup> the current trend was for banking to be democratized,